Swinburne Human Research - Some FAQs, issues and help notes

 What do I need to consider if I want to add new personnel or students to an approved project, particularly with respect to consent documents?

-Adding new staff or students to a project requires completion of a Swinburne 'modification request' form which must be approved by the Swinburne Ethics Office prior to that person(s) joining the project.
+In order to add new staff or students to a project, a modification request must be submitted – please see our website for information on how to submit a modification request.
 If data collection is still ongoing, the name of the person(s) should be added to the Consent Information Statement and other relevant documentation.
 For projects that involve the new person(s) having access to identifiable or re-identifiable data that has already been collected, and/or data that is considered more than low-risk (even if non-identifiable), the Chief Investigator is responsible for ensuring that existing participants give their consent for the new person(s) to access their existing data.
 Ideally, this will be accomplished through the use of a revised Consent Information Statement and Consent Form.
 If this is not possible, the CI must apply to SUHREC or one of its Sub-committees for a waiver of consent (see National Statement Section 2.3.10).
-For low-risk projects in which the data is de-identified, it is not necessary to re-consent participants, however the Research Ethics Office still needs to approve addition of the new personnel.
+For low-risk projects in which the data is de-identified, it is not necessary to re-consent participants, however, the Research Ethics Office still needs to approve the addition of the new personnel.

 B. Exempt or non-exempt research